West Virginia Court Records

 After the records and the record custodian have been located, interested parties who wish to obtain copies of criminal court records may be required to provide a form of identification, usually a government-issued photo ID and pay any applicable fees, which is usually calculated by the type of record being requested, the number of copies required and the storage medium the record is being copied to.
 These fees may vary depending on the court.

-Additionally, publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Additionally, publicly available records may be accessible from some third-party websites.
+Operating independently with no affiliations to any state government entity, such platform websites have the virtue of not being limited by geographical record availability and can often serve as a starting point for investigating a specific or several records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+- The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question such as a city, county, or state name

 Third-party sites are not government-sponsored websites, and record availability may differ from official channels.